 Rabbits can get worms.
 As a worm preventative add food grade Diatomaceous Earth (DE) to the rabbits pellets.
 You want to add just enough to lightly coat the pellets.
-Adding the DE to a new bag of pellets is the easiest rather than add it to each feeding.
+Adding the DE to a new bag of pellets is the easiest rather than adding it to each feeding.
 DE can be purchased at most feed stores or ordered online.

 If you rabbit develops a crusty material inside the ear canal, it is likely ear mites.
 Rabbits with healthy ears free from mites are clean with no visible debris.
 Over the counter ear mite drops labeled for use on dogs & cats can be placed in the ears once a week until the mites are gone.
 If you are raising your rabbit naturally, organic olive oil mixed with a few drops of neem oil placed in the ears once a week until the mites are gone should do the trick sans chemicals.
 Be sure to hold the rabbit securely.
 It is easier if you have help.
 You do not want to get the treatment on the rabbit.
 You want the treatment to get as deep into the ear as possible.
 Once applied, gently squeeze the ear to help disperse the treatment as deeply & evenly as possible, then stand back!
 Once you let go the rabbit will shake his or her ears trying to remove the treatment.
 Keep a cloth handy to wipe up any excess.
 If making your own organic treatment, buy a empty ketchup squirt bottle, it works great for squirting oil in the rabbits ears.
-Note: If you are treating your bunny with any of our recommendations for fur mites (scroll up), this will also treat for ear mites.
+Note: If you are treating your bunny with any of my recommendations for fur mites (scroll up), this will also treat for ear mites.

 Wool Block is also known as GI Stasis.
 The natural self-grooming process for an Angora rabbit is the same as for a cat.
 They lick their coats to keep it clean.
 When their coats start to shed, they will ingest more loose fibers than they do when they are not in molt.
 Unlike a cat, a rabbit cannot regurgitate the fiber from it's stomach.
 A large wool build up can clog the rabbits digestive system & intestines.
 When this happens the rabbit will stop eating & drinking because he or she already feels full.
 If left untreated, the rabbit will die.
 One sure sign of wool block, besides a loss of appetite, is when the rabbit's feces become very small & dry.
 They may have strands of wool running through them connecting them together, known as a "string of pearls" due to the appearance.
 The stool of a healthy rabbit is large, round & moist.
 In extreme cases, defecation & urination will cease all together.
 Therefore, you should always pay close attention to how your rabbit is eliminating.
 Secondly, if your usually happy & playful bunny all of a sudden becomes lethargic & loses his or her appetite, he or she probably doesn't feel well.